MatthewRTung/HW6/src/README.md

 and also noted it here in the ReadMe just in case)

 Changes for PT2:
-- Created a read only interface for each class that we made.
-The model for each class extends the ReadOnlyModel that we created.
+- Created a read only interface for each class in the model that we made.
+The model for each class
+- extends the ReadOnlyModel that we created.
-- Implemented the methods that we added the readonly implementations
+- Implemented the methods that we added the readonly implementations.
-- Used to hide the implementation details of the class and only give the client
+- Used the readonly interfaces to hide the implementation details of the class and only give the
-- Implemented only specific methods that a client should be able to see.
+- client.
 - Added to the view, so EventFrame and its interface, CentralSystemFrame, and its interface.
-- Implemented only specific methods that a client should be able to see.
+- Implemented those classes for the GUI and their frame.